A rapid numerical method for the Mullins-Sekerka flow with application to contact angle problems: Numerical examples

 \subsection{Disappearance of particles}

-Bates et al. \cite{Bates1995ANS} treated the case where there are several particles in $\mathbb{R}^2$.
-According to \cite{Bates1995ANS}, if particles are disjoint circles, then the largest circle grows and smaller ones shrink and eventually disappear.
-See Figure 5 \cite{Garcke2013CurvatureDI} for the 3D case.
-Our scheme can also apply to such a case.
-In order to observe this phenomenon, we prepare four circles in $\mathbb{R}^2$ imitated by regular $20$-polygons, namely we set $N = 20*4 = 80$.
-While evolving, circles will be removed from the target of the numerical calculation when its area become smaller than a prescribed setting.
+Bates et al. \cite{Bates1995ANS} treated a case where there are several particles in $\mathbb{R}^2$.
+According to \cite{Bates1995ANS}, if the particles are disjoint circles, then the largest circle grows, and smaller particles shrink and eventually disappear.
+See Figure 5 \cite{Garcke2013CurvatureDI} for a 3D case.
+The proposed scheme can also be applied to such cases.
+In order to observe this phenomenon, we prepare four circles in $\mathbb{R}^2$ imitated by $20$ regular polygons, namely, we set $N = 20*4 = 80$.
+While evolving, the circles will be removed from the target of the numerical calculation when their area becomes smaller than a prescribed setting.